 - Review the reports filed by the forensic expert hired by the opposing party; and

 Keep in mind that a qualified and experienced forensic expert charges high fees, $300 an hour may be an average, and typically demands an upfront deposit of up to $5,000 to begin working on your case.
 There is no guarantee the expert will identify and locate assets you don’t already know about.
 Also, his or her valuation may likely be contested by the opposing party or possibly rejected by the court.

 Contact A St. Louis Divorce Attorney

-If you are contemplating divorce and suspect your spouse may have deliberately or fraudulently hidden assets you rightfully have an interest in, consult a lawyer to learn your legal options.Call (636) 552-4841 today for a Free Consultation and speak with Jay Galmiche, a seasoned St. Louis Divorce Attorney with over three decades of experience.
+If you are contemplating divorce and suspect your spouse may have deliberately or fraudulently hidden assets you rightfully have an interest in, consult a lawyer to learn your legal options.Call (636) 552-4841 today for a Free Consultation and speak with Jay Galmiche, a seasoned St. Louis Divorce Attorney with 40 years of experience.
 The Galmiche Law Firm, P.C. serves the areas of Chesterfield, Ballwin, Town & Country, and Wildwood, Missouri, along with surrounding areas.